Radiation therapy around the world

 Innovative approaches such as construction of fully functional modular approach to building comprehensive radiation therapy departments ‘radiation therapy units in containers’ are being considered as a rapid means to provide greater access.
 This work is ongoing together with encouragement to governments to prepare radiation therapy development plans in the wider cancer control context.
 This would be consistent with plans already developed in Canada, Australia, Ireland, the United Kingdom, The Netherlands, Brazil and India.

 - Using the International Agency for Research on Cancer visualisation, explore the different cancer types on your continent.

 - How does this compare to other continents?

 - Why do you think your continent has high or low numbers for some cancers?

-Mary Gospodarowicz is the Medical Director of the Princess Margaret Cancer Centre at the University Health Network in Toronto, Canada and Regional Vice-President of Cancer Care Ontario for Toronto South.
+Mary Gospodarowicz is the former Medical Director of the Princess Margaret Cancer Centre at the University Health Network in Toronto, Canada and Regional Vice-President of Cancer Care Ontario for Toronto South.
 She is past President of the Union for International Cancer Control (UICC).